Return to Podcast

 138: Questions Advisers Should Ask You for Retirement Planning

 Navigating through retirement planning can be tricky, but that’s where a stellar financial advisor comes in.
-Today, Mark and Jordan will walk you through the crucial questions your advisor should be asking to make your retirement plan as personalized and effective as possible.
+Today, Mark and Jordan will walk you through the crucial questions your advisor should ask to make your retirement plan as personalized and effective as possible.
 We’re not just crunching numbers here – we're setting the stage for the retirement lifestyle of your dreams.

 1. Setting the Scene